 There are two types of “free” CRM offered online these days: free but limited (like pay-to-win games!) and open source.
 Free but limited means what you think it means, in that the software is free but there are limitations set as far as the amount of features, storage, and so on that you can actually make use of.
 Open source is different in the respect that it is unlimited and fully functional for anyone interested.
 Another interesting aspect of open source CRM software is that it’s generally pretty flexible and can be tailored to fit practically anyone’s needs.
+If you’re unsure where to start when choosing a CRM, you might want to check out this guide about how to choose the right CRM.

 So, what are the top platforms you should consider in regard to free online CRM software?
 Let’s take a look at three.